fiskaltrust/interface-doc/doc/digital-receipt/Instore-App/digital-receipt-instore-app.md

 The first method, requiring no additional implementation effort, involves the utilization of the POS-API Helper, which can be configured within the fiskaltrust.Portal.
 The role of the POS-API Helper is to facilitate the seamless and direct transfer of the receipt data from the local Queue to the digital receipt endpoint.
 To take advantage of this capability, the POS-API Helper needs to be configured in the fiskaltrust.Portal and assigned to each CashBox utilizing the InStore App.
 Failure to not configure the POS-API Helper results in digital receipt visualization delays of up to five minutes.
 To gain insights into the configuration steps for the POS-API Helper, please refer to the section configure POS-API Helper of this document.

 The second method to change the upload behavior entails the integration of the POS-API's print endpoint directly into your Point of Sale software.
 Particularly recommended for scaling installations, this approach enhances efficiency, because no configuration needs to be done in the fiskaltrust.Portal.
 Distinguishing itself from the POS-Helper, the POS-API offers a broader range of advanced features.
-Comprehensive instructions for implementing the POS-API can found in the section implement POS-API of this document.

 Please visit following link to see configuration steps for the POS-API Helper: